Skip to content

 Secondhand Clothing App: Vinted

-Posted on July 3, 2017January 24, 2023
+Posted on July 3, 2017February 10, 2025

 I hope you’ve noticed: I avoid buying new stuff and clothes.
 That’s because buying secondhand is the most sustainable option.
 Whenever I need something I usually buy it secondhand (or I lend it).
 Besides that it’s sustainable because there’s no new production, it also saves a lot of waste.
 That’s because you’re basically buying someone else’s waste.
 Today I want to share an app which is great for buying and selling secondhand clothing: Vinted.

-Benefits of Secondhand
+Benefits of secondhand

 Also, why would we produce anything new where there is so much already lying around on our planet?
 We should use that up before we make something new.
 But there are even more benefits to buying secondhand.
 It saves you money too!
 If I buy something secondhand, prices vary.
 But sometimes it is so cheap that I can’t believe it.
 It’s at least 50% cheaper than buying new clothing.
 Also, secondhand clothing is usually more unique.
 Fast fashion brands create beautiful clothing, but most people wear those same clothes.
 They follow the trend.
 If I shop secondhand, I get asked a lot where I bought that ‘new’ piece of clothing.
 That just shows: it isn’t boring but unique!

-Knowing Where to Shop
+Knowing where to shop

 The thing with secondhand clothing is that you have to know where to buy it.
 I hear a lot of people complain about secondhand clothing, saying that it looks and smells dirty.
 That means you’re just looking in the wrong places.
 I have been to thrift shops where I wouldn’t buy anything either.
 If that’s your first impression I can understand this negative attitude towards secondhand clothing.
 So the key is to know where to go.
 Look for different shops in your local town.
 Don’t stop if the first (or second, or third) shop doesn’t live up to your expectations.
 Good stores are out there, you just need to find them.